There comes a moment when what once felt like peace,

 But it does not leave.

-It asks for clarity without judgment, presence without control,
+It asks for clarity without judgment,

 and a willingness to see without turning away.

-This is what it means to remain — with an open hand and a steady light.
+This is what it means to remain —

 — a reflection by Corvalya